Sex After a Hysterectomy (and Advice for Husbands)

 How does a Hysterectomy affect sex life?

-A notable point is that about 50% of hysterectomies include the removal of the ovaries, especially in cases involving cancer.
-This is known as a bilateral oophorectomy.
+About 50% of hysterectomies include the removal of the ovaries, especially in cases involving cancer.

 It’s generally not advised to supplement estrogen post-hysterectomy due to the increased risk of hormone-sensitive cancers.
 This presents a dilemma for those seeking relief from menopausal symptoms post-surgery.